Lepidoptera

 This migrant from continental Europe is recorded in most years, but in widely fluctuating numbers.
 In good years, small numbers of the pale form helica are often recorded.

-A widespread species in Devon, there have only been a handful of records on the Warren.
-Most of these are from the early autumn.
+A widespread species in Devon, there have only been a handful of records on the Warren, mostly from the early autumn.
+From 2010 this species has been increasingly recorded in spring and autumn.
+Although the foodplant, Alder Buckthorn, was discovered on site recently, there is no evidence of breeding.

 Large White Pieris brassicae